 Looking for a breakfast in bed recipe for Mother’s Day that’s elegant yet easy enough for little hands?
 Prosciutto, brie and apricots on toasty baguette will make Mom happy.
-(Psst: also makes a fabulous, crowd-pleasing appetizer.)
+Bonus: this recipe also makes a fabulous, crowd-pleasing appetizer for your next party.

 I don’t know whether it’s the fast pace of technological change, the over-scheduling, or just her old soul, but the 12 year old has not had the same experience at all.
 She processes time like a middle-aged adult: weeks and months fly by, faster all the time.
 And here’s the kind of theory that a pliable, youthful, slightly contrarian brain unleashes on a middle-aged experience: